CovJus01/Apple_Classifier/README.md

-# Egg_Classifier
+# Apple_Classifier
-Machine learns to classify eggs as broken or unbroken
+Machine learns to classify apples as good or bad quality